mantidproject/mantid/docs/source/release/v6.1.0/mantidworkbench.rst

 - A new empty facility with empty instrument is the default facility now, and user has to select their choice of facility (including ISIS) and instrument for the first time

+- Added an algorithm ProfileChiSquared1D to profile chi squared after a fit.
+This can be used to find better estimates of parameter errors.

 Bugfixes
 --------